AchrafKassioui/Learning-SpriteKit/README.md

 *12 April 2024*

 When you apply a Core Image filter in SpriteKit, it's important to understand the difference between a screen-space effect and an object-space or scene-space effect.
-Filters are always applied through `SKEffectNode`, therefore, the filter's effects will be drawn relative to that node.
+When filters are applied through `SKEffectNode`, the filter's effects will be drawn relative to that node.
 A node moving inside the effect node will "traverse" the effect applied on the effect node.
 For example, if you apply a pointillize effect, the dots will "belong" to the effect node, not to the nodes inside it.
 If you want the dots to "travel" with a moving node, you have to move the effect node itself.
 At which point, you might as well produce a static texture with Core Image, that you use as an `SKTexture` for a sprite node, which is better for performance.

 Screen recordings: